 The first two years in the University Honors Program allow students to explore various academic disciplines and to create connections within an intellectual community of peers, faculty, and local leaders.
 Every first-year student takes at least one Honors Experience seminar, which meet USU’s General Education breadth requirements.
 These experiential introductory honors seminars investigate big questions about cultural, socio-economic, scientific, and technological issues facing our global community and thus heighten students' awareness of shared concerns across academic disciplines.

-In addition to their coursework, Honors students participate in at least three co-curricular events each year.
-Sponsored by colleges, departments, and the Honors Program, these academically oriented events all extend learning beyond the classroom and create a sense of campus community for students.
-The Honors Program deepens this experience by offering regular special opportunities for students to meet and converse with faculty, visiting scholars, and performers on campus.
+In addition to their coursework, honors students participate in at least three co-curricular events each year.
+Sponsored by colleges, departments, and the University Honors Program, these academically oriented events all extend learning beyond the classroom and create a sense of campus community for students.
+Honors deepens this experience by offering regular, focused opportunities for students to meet and converse with faculty, visiting scholars, and performers on campus.

-Senior Honors students must complete capstone or thesis projects in their majors.
+All senior honors students complete capstone projects in their majors.
 These projects vary according to discipline, but all involve focused research or creative work in the major and yield a final product with professional and intellectual value for the student.
 These products may take many forms, including a traditional thesis; a single- or co-authored paper based on sustained research; a performance, fieldwork experience, or exhibition with thoughtful process analysis; or a detailed professional portfolio that goes well beyond the normal requirements of the major.